 By 1922 Sula and Nel are twelve years old, and have become good friends.
 Sula protects Nel from bullies in the city, and they have a similar loneliness that makes them close.
 One day, Sula and Nel go down to the Ohio River to look for boys to flirt with.
 By the river, they find only Chicken Little, a young boy.
 Sula dares Chicken Little to climb a high tree with her.
 Reluctantly, Chicken Little follows Sula up the tree.
-In the branches, Sula swings Chicken Little, holding him tight in her hands.
-Suddenly, as Nel watches, Sula’s grip slips, and Chicken Little falls from the tree into the water below.
+Then they climb down, and Sula swings Chicken Little around by the hands as he laughs.
+Suddenly, as Nel watches, Sula’s grip slips and Chicken Little flies out into the river.
+He disappears underwater and doesn't resurface.

-Terrified that they’ve killed Chicken Little, Sula and Nel run for help.
+Terrified that they’ve killed Chicken Little, Sula and Nel run for help, and to see if anyone witnessed the accident.
 The nearest house is a shack that belongs to Shadrack.
 Sula runs inside, where she finds Shadrack.
 Sula tries to ask Shadrack if he saw what happened on the river.
 Before she can finish, however, Shadrack says “Always”—which Sula interprets to mean that he did witness the accident.
 Sula runs out and Nel comforts her, noticing that Sula’s belt is missing.
 A few days later, Chicken Little’s body is found in the river.
 Sula and Nel feel guilty, and are frightened that they’ll be punished for their role in the child’s death.

 In 1923, Hannah Peace is burned alive, for reasons that nobody can understand.
 In the days leading up to her death, she confronts Eva about killing Plum.
 Eva doesn’t deny what she did, but explains that she couldn’t stand to see someone she loved so much in pain.
 A few days later, Eva sees Hannah standing outside the house, her dress on fire.
 Without hesitation, Eva pushes herself through the second-story window of her house (trying to protect Hannah) and falls to the ground below.
 Both Eva and Hannah are rushed to the hospital—Eva survives her fall, but Hannah doesn’t survive her burns.
 Before she’s taken off to the hospital, Eva notices Sula, quietly watching her own mother burn.
 Eva comes to hate Sula because of this.